Promotional Features

 We’re all currently living at the peak of the digital era and due to that, users are experiencing a ‘need for speed’ which they find across other technology devices.
 Combine that with space saving and possible labour cost cuts where margins on F&B are tight, and you can see why self-service and technology go hand in hand when it comes to certain types of venue.
 With self-service kiosks, customers get the speed of service they desire, alongside having full control of their own order.
 This is particularly suited to QSRs and operators are now starting to reap the benefits, including improved satisfaction levels, increased efficiency, maximised profits due to up-selling via the software, and even a reduction in labour costs helping the bottom line.
 It’s a solution we’re positive will continue to advance and become even more prominent in the industry in no time.

-More content from Tevalis
+More from Tevalis